lucho1/CronosEngine/README.md

 * F:					              Focus camera at object (or center if not selected)

 * Space to test the octree split and M to re-calculate it.
+* CTRL+C/CTRL+V to Copy/Paste selected objects

 Also, ImGui handles its own controls to navigate through UI.
+You can also Save/Load scene in menu bar and do plenty of stuff through menus (check changelog).

 ## Changelog
 v0.2
 * Rework on Materials: Textures are now inside materials and many can be handled (in code level, not yet on a user level) as they are stored individually in an unordered map storing the texture and its type with a pointer to a main shader.
 * Rework on Camera: Completely changed.
 Now is based on glm library and its movement has changed.
 * Object Transformations: Now they can be translated, scaled and rotated from the editor.
-* Models Fix: Now any model can be loaded
+* Models Fix: Now any model can be loaded.
 * Renderer Little Rework: Now all rendering object is rendered from the render in the PostUpdate.
 In the mesh update, we call Render->Submit() to send the rendering data.
 * Octrees implemented to improve performance at renderer.
 * ZBuffer Real-Time rendering.
 * AABBs for Game Objects.
+* GameObjects Copy/Paste .
+* Resource Manager: All data (not scene) saved/loaded in binary own format and loaded into a Resource Manager to optimize resources loading and avoiding files duplication.
+* Scene Save & Load
+* TGA Textures Load/Set
+* Modifiable ambient color of the materials

 v0.1
 * Many different types of primitives creation